Radha Blank: Breakthrough with The Forty-Year-Old Version

 Before producing The Forty-Year-Old Version, Blank landed representation from the agency WME.

 Blank achieved widespread acclaim for writing, directing, producing, and starring in The Forty-Year-Old Version (2020).
 For her work on the film, Blank won the U.S. Dramatic Competition Directing Award at the 2020 Sundance Film Festival.
 Following its premiere at Sundance, the film was acquired by Netflix for distribution.
 The film is loosely based on Blank's experiences as a struggling playwright in New York.
 The title is intended to have complex implications about popular storytelling, specifically the assimilation of Black stories.
 Blank shot the film on 35-millimeter black-and-white film stock.
 The film's autobiographical nature is highlighted by the filming in Blank's own apartment and the inclusion of her brother Ravi in the film.
 The film was released on Netflix on October 9, 2020, and received positive reviews from film critics.

 Later that year, Blank received the 2020 Vanguard Award from the Sundance Institute, which "honors the artistic achievement of her feature film directorial debut."
 For her work on The Forty-Year-Old Version, Blank received nominations from the Gotham Independent Film Awards, for the Bingham Ray Breakthrough Director Award and for Best Screenplay, winning the latter.
 Variety named her one of "10 Directors to Watch in 2020".
 When talking about this film to Indiewire, she states “There was a time when storytellers took more risks, so I’m hoping that this film sets the tone for the kind of career I want to have, where people are not expecting me to be safe.”

 For her performance in the film, Blank was nominated for the BAFTA Award for Best Actress in a Leading Role.

 Blank received the AAFCA award for Breakout Performance for her work The Forty-Year-Old Version in 2021.
 Blank also won the NAACP Image Award for Outstanding Writing in a Motion Picture in 2021.
 The director also won the New York Film Critics Circle Award for Best First Film in 2020.

 Personal life

-Her father Roger Blank who died in October 2018, was a renowned jazz drummer.
-Her mother, Carol Blank, with whom she shares a birthday, was a celebrated artist, teacher, and curator who died in October 2013., and is referenced in The Forty-Year-Old Version.
+Her father Roger Blank is a renowned jazz drummer.
+Her mother, Carol Blank, with whom she shares a birthday, was a celebrated artist, teacher, and curator who died on October 7, 2013, and is referenced in The Forty-Year-Old Version.
 Blank's brother Ravi is featured in The Forty-Year-Old Version as himself.